 Back to normal synaptic communication

 Panion Animal Health AB was founded in July 2015 as a wholly owned subsidiary of CombiGene AB and with the purpose to develop and commercialize the canine (dog) application of CombiGene AB’s technology.
 In 2016, Panion was distributed to CombiGene AB’s shareholders, and it became a registered Swedish public company.
+The Panion share has been listed on Spotlight Stock Market since 05/07/2017 under the ticker PANION and is traded through banks and stockbrokers.

 Science has come a long way in understanding the basics of many chronic diseases and in creating new opportunities to heal diseases in the recent decades.
 Gene therapy is a method to introduce new genetic material (DNA) into body-cells of the patient to compensate for malfunctioning genes or to make a beneficial protein.